leethomason/tinyxml2/readme.md

 text, comments etc.) and attributes have a line number recorded as they are parsed.
-This allows an application that performs additional validation of the parsed XML document (e.g. application-implemented DTD validation) to report line number information in it's errors.
+This allows an application that performs additional validation of the parsed XML document (e.g. application-implemented DTD validation) to report line number information for error messages.

 ### Entities